Faster Geometric Algorithms via Dynamic Determinant Computation: Introduction

-Our main observation is that, in a sequence of computations of determinants that appear in geometric algorithms, the computation of one predicate can be accelerated by using information from the computation of previously computed predicates.
-In this paper, we study orientation predicates that appear in convex hull computations.
-The convex hull problem is probably the most fundamental problem in discrete computational geometry.
-In fact, the problems of regular and Delaunay triangulations reduce to it.
+The main idea of our approach is to study the {\it sequence} of computations of determinants or signs of determinants that appear in geometric algorithms.
+A single computation can be accelerated by using the information from the previous computations in this sequence.
+The essential case is the sequence of computations of the orientation predicates that appear in convex hull algorithms.
+The convex hull problem is probably the most fundamental problem in discrete and computational geometry.
+In fact, the problems of regular, Delaunay triangulations and Voronoi diagrams reduce to it by computing a convex hull in one dimension higher~\cite{Bois_book}.
+Additionally, in the course of an incremental convex hull algorithm like Beneath-and-Beyond~\cite{Seidel81} we compute the volume of the polytope as a by-product of the computation.
+See~\cite{Bueler98exactvolume} for a survey on volume computation and relevant implementations.